When my first daughter in law was pregnant three years ago, I had some sobering revelations and want to share them with you mothers out there.

 Experienced Mothers’ Share Battle Stories

-I was surprised as she shared how everyone, (often the same women mentioned above) had to share their mostly hard, long, terrible labor stories.
+I have been surprised by the tales shared by other mothers (often the same women mentioned above) to the newly pregnant.
+Such tales bout their mostly hard, long, terrible labor stories.
 Since she would never have requested such woeful tales, I am puzzled as to why “experienced mothers” feel the compulsion to share their horror stories of their labor.
 Why do we do this to a young mother?

 I must admit I did share my pregnancy story with my daughter in law, because it was an easy and positive one, just to encourage her.
 Later I realized that my “sharing” how I used Lamaze to have my son could have made her feel bad if she had needed a Cesarean Section, epidural or couldn’t use Lamaze.
 My mistake.
 I remembered hearing how some new mothers were devastated and felt like failures if they didn’t breast feed or have “natural” childbirth.

 In the big picture shouldn’t we be asking the mother “How are you?
 How are you feeling about being pregnant?
 Tell me about the baby’s room, shower, plans, etc.” This is a time the mother needs to talk without having to hear frightful or potentially challenging stories to fill her with fear and dread or give her anxiety about how “womanly” she is or isn’t, depending on her labor or feeding methods.

 Experienced Mothers Share Advice